List of Intercity-Express lines in Germany: 78

 Line 78 connects Frankfurt am Main with Amsterdam and runs over the Cologne–Frankfurt high-speed railway.
 Arnhem is the first stop beyond the Dutch border.
-Services on the line run every two hours.
+Services on the line run every two hours and stops twice a day in Siegburg/Bonn.
+Once a day the train runs between Munich and Amsterdam, this train runs over the Mannheim–Stuttgart and the Wendlingen–Ulm high-speed railway.
+The train to Munich does not stop in Oberhausen and goes via Cologne Messe/Deutz instead of Cologne Hauptbahnhof.

 79

 Line 79 connects Frankfurt (Main) with Brussels and operates in Germany on two high-speed lines: the Cologne–Aachen high-speed railway and the Cologne–Frankfurt high-speed railway.
 The first station beyond the Belgian border is Liège-Guillemins.
 The trains previously ran every four hours until services were intensified from December 2016 to run every two hours.
 On the edge of the day individual services stop at Limburg Sud, Montabaur, Siegburg/Bonn and Cologne/Bonn Airport.
 Occasionally the trains between Frankfurt and Cologne are coupled with those of line 78.

 82–84

-Lines 82 to 84 are international lines connecting western and southern Germany with France:
+Lines 82 to 84 are international lines operated with the TGV from SNCF connecting western and southern Germany with France:

 82

 The line 82 begins at Frankfurt Hauptbahnhof and ends at Paris Gare de l'Est. It operates over the LGV Est, a French high-speed line.
 Trains run every four hours on the route via Saarbrücken.
 It stops in Forbach only once a day.
 Since the commissioning of a new section of the LGV Est in 2016, two train pairs are also routed via Strasbourg, creating an approximate two-hour cycle between Frankfurt, Mannheim and Paris.
 Both TGVs and ICEs run on the line.